 Another key aspect of metal is that they want to ensure people don't see what is inside.
 What is usually underneath this is a sense of emptiness/ nothingness.
 This generates the search for value external to themselves (doing patterns or hoarding patterns).
 Once they connect with the emptiness just sit them in that feeling.
 Its driven by their own separation and goes when they have a sense of themselves being part of something bigger than themselves.

 The need for belonging is very strong and often drives their dysfunctional power issues.
 They often give up their power to belong.
 Usually they are not blind to this need to belong and it can be a good felt sense to work with.
 Obviously the root of this is their inability to accept being a human.

-They need to be acknowledged/ valued/ respected/ honored.
+They need to be acknowledged/ valued/ respected/ honoured.
 Sometimes this is the motivating force behind their pattern.
 Usually they will connect with one of these words more than another so use whatever word they connect with the most.
 Acknowledgement starts from within – they need to acknowledge their own self.
 This does not happen when they are constantly focusing on what others will value.